The Subtle Art of Not Giving a Fuck teaches us to live a better, anxious-free life.

 I have to say, the beginning story of chapter 9 was touching.
 Mark tells the story of a good friend his, a guy he looked up to, who died at a party when jumping into a lake from a cliff.

-My Note: also check how mortality can help you live better.
+But we can still learn from it.
+Also check how mortality can help you live better.

 The Subtle Art of Not Giving a Fuck Video